-Pattaya is a beach-resort destination on the eastern sea-board of Thailand, famous for its nightlife and sex scene which dates back to the Vietnam War era – when the sparsely populated and picturesque fishing village became a popular “rest & recreation” retreat for American troops.
+Pattaya is a beach-resort destination on the eastern seaboard of Thailand, famous for its naughty nightlife and sex scene, which dates back to the Vietnam War era—when the sparsely populated and picturesque fishing village became a popular “rest & recreation” retreat for American troops.

-Since then, mainly thanks to tourism – Pattaya has reached status of thriving – cosmopolitan city, complete with major shopping malls, and high rise hotels and condominiums.
+Since then, mainly thanks to tourism—Pattaya has reached the status of a thriving—cosmopolitan city, complete with world-class shopping malls, and modern high-rise hotels and condominiums.

-The famous Pattaya nightlife scene and its associated beer bars, go-go clubs, discos and nightclubs is still thriving, but Pattaya is no longer seen as a men-only destination.
+The famous Pattaya nightlife scene and its associated Thai bar girls, beer bars, go-go clubs, discos, and nightclubs is still thriving, but Pattaya is no longer seen as a men-only destination.

-There’s a rapidly growing family friendly scene in Pattaya too these days.
-Family friendly attractions and activities attract families from far and wide.
+There’s a rapidly growing family-friendly scene in Pattaya also these days.
+Family-friendly attractions and activities attract families from far and wide.

-You could say modern day Pattaya is a city with everything, a place which can be anything you want it to be.
+You could say modern-day Pattaya is a city with everything, a place that can be anything you want it to be.